blastedryan/447-Petfinder/README.md

 at the top.
 6. Once that is done you can just run tests/testStyle.py with pytest and it should open up a web browser with the html link displayed on it.
 The current tests just test if the web page opens correctly and if the accordion table acts appropriately.

+In order to test the MapBox API, follow the same instructions with the python file in tests/test_map.
+The map should render at the bottom of the web page.
+You should be able to hover your mouse over two markers, and you should see windows popup over those markers with information of two dogs.
+This is purely for Iteration 1 testing purposes, as later iterations will have more markers on the map, based on search results.